 Find out how Rhode Island views kratom and if there’s any chance of a change in legislation.

-No, kratom is illegal in Rhode Island.
+No, kratom is illegal once again in Rhode Island.

 In 2017, the FDA warned about possible harmful risks caused by kratom, which put pressure on local legislators.